Night Cap: Here's What Happened After Shark Tank

 Next steps for the company

 Shirah and Michael have worked hard to expand their Night Cap business, largely due to a concern for public safety.
 While it has gone global in its distribution, including availability in Canada, Europe, and Australia, the Benardes aren't done yet.
-According to the company website, the founders are working with organizations with close ties to the community, like bars, universities, police departments, non-profits, and others, to ensure citizens, especially vulnerable young people, have access to Night Cap, a potentially disaster-preventing and life-saving product.
+According to the company website, the founders are working with organizations with close ties to the community, like bars, universities, police departments, non-profits, and others, to ensure citizens, especially vulnerable young people, have access to Night Cap drink covers, a potentially disaster-preventing and life-saving product.